zspitz/ANTLR4ParseTreeVisualizer/README.md

 This project is very much in an alpha stage.
 It currently only targets `RuleContext` and derived classes.

+## Requirements

+* Visual Studio 2017 or 2019
+  (If you're using an older version of VS, you could probably use the visualizer as well.
+Compile against the appropriate version of Microsoft.VisualStudio.DebuggerVisualizers.dll.)

 ## Installation

 Download the DLLs from the [releases](https://github.com/zspitz/ANTLR4ParseTreeVisualizer/releases) page, and unblock (right-click from Explorer, select **Properties** and check the **Unblock** checkbox).
 Alternatively, you can compile the source yourself.